ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 This version of `useState` gives us exactly what we wanted - an external place to store state that isn't accessible to every other bit of code running on the page.
 It does, however, have a serious downside.
 It can only store one bit of state.
 If our component called `useState` multiple times, each new bit of state would overwrite the previous one.

 We can solve the only-one-bit-of-state problem by replacing the `_state` variable with an *array* of state values.
-Once we do this, we also need to add some logic to control which bit of the array we should be accessing at any given time.
+Once we do this, we also need to add some logic to control which index of the array we should be accessing at any given time.

 ```js
 function React() {